milliorn/digital-resume/README.md

 # Digital Resume

-Digital Resume is a responsive and interactive resume template built using HTML, CSS, and JavaScript.
+Digital Resume is built using HTML, CSS, and JavaScript.
 It serves as my online resume.

 ## Live Demo